RGB-Tools/RGB-Documentation/state-transitions.md

 It is important to note that the main difference between ordinary State Transitions and both two State Generation Operations lie in the lack of seal closure part.
 For this reason, **both Genesis and State Extensions need a State Transition that closes the particular seal definition constructed by them**.

-Another evident yet fundamental aspect to take into account is that the **Active State** is the last state at the tip of the [DAG]() of contract operation that reference themselves, in the order committed to the Bitcoin Blockchain, from the Genesis.
+Another evident, yet fundamental, aspect to take into account is that the **Active State** is the last state at the tip of the [DAG]() of contract operation that reference themselves, in the order committed to the Bitcoin Blockchain, from the Genesis.

 #### Genesis